keith-hall/Showcase_CSharp_MunicipalityTaxSchedule/README.md

 I since realised that maybe that's a constraint that I assumed, as it is not specifically mentioned in the specification, so I decided to add another Tax Validation class that would remove this restriction, and enable it to be configured in the config file.

+The relevant configuration setting is in the `AppSettings` section, with key `ITaxScheduleValidator`, and currently 2 possible values:

+- `MunicipalityTaxes.PermissiveDateTaxScheduleValidator` for a less restrictive schedule date validator
+- `MunicipalityTaxes.TaxScheduleValidator` for a more restrictive schedule date validator

+Also, the task mentioned that the solution should have it's own database - for simplicity I chose to interpret this loosely, and am using an "in memory database" which could easily be swapped out for another `ITaxStorageProvider` if one was implemented, again using `AppSettings` and you guessed it, the key `ITaxStorageProvider`.

 ### Windows Service

 Instructions on how to install a Windows Service: https://msdn.microsoft.com/en-us/library/zt39148a(v=vs.110).aspx#BK_Install